 Please read the Alluxio coding conventions for more details and tips on how to update the Alluxio source code.

-If you want more details for creating commits, please visit instructions on how to create commits.
+For more details for creating commits, please visit instructions on how to create commits.

 Sending a Pull Request